tjg/froscon-2012/README.md

 My understanding is that many Smalltalk programs live as images, not textual sourcecode.

-Since I haven't used this personally, I can't knowledgeably evaluate this practice.
-Except for virtual machines like VMWare, which I use all the time.
+(That said, I haven't used this personally, so can't knowledgeably evaluate this practice.
+Aside from virtual machines like VMWare, which I use all the time.)

 ## Empower your users with some of your power.